 Whether it’s to prepare for the upcoming exams or the next school year or to change your mind by learning a new language, we are here to help.

 Like other establishments, l’Atelier thus offers remote classes via Skype.

 Let us not forget the chance that we have of living in a world where knowledge is available at any time on the internet, through resources that can be consulted at will or through the intervention of a teacher, all with zero effort, and incredible accessibility and ease of use.

-The global context should therefore not be an excuse for carelessness, but on the contrary, constitute a unique opportunity in particular for the students and more generally everyone to take responsibility for themselves and their learning.
+The global context should therefore not be an excuse for carelessness, but on the contrary, constitute a unique opportunity in particular for the students and more generally every one to take responsibility for themselves and their learning.

 More than ever, knowledge and information take on a decisive role.
 Communicating good habits and good reflexes becomes a priority for everyone.
-Today, this awareness and learning concern first and foremost our health, but more generally, let us not forget that knowledge and its transmission are a weapon which, in the long term, makes it possible to resolve all problems.
+Today, this awareness and learning concern first and foremost our health, but more generally, let us not forget that knowledge and its transmission are a weapon that, in the long term, makes it possible to resolve all problems.

-Let us take advantage of this period of social calm to focus on our objectives, to prepare for the continuation of events and the return to normalcy, and to educate ourselves and improve ourselves as people!
+Let us take advantage of this period of social calm to focus on our objectives, prepare for the continuation of events and the return to normalcy, and to educate ourselves and improve ourselves as people!